joelvogt/giraffesay/README.rst

 Credits
 ~~~~~~~

-I'd like to thank the artist who creates this giraffe and shared it on http://ascii.co.uk/art/giraffe
+I'd like to thank the artist who created this giraffe and shared it on http://ascii.co.uk/art/giraffe